nextbreakpoint/infrastructure-as-code/README.md

 The certificates will be used to provision two ALBs, one internet facing and the other internal.

-    You can use a self-signed certificates if you wish, but your browser will warn you when you access resources on those domains
+    You can use self-signed certificates as well, just remember that your browser will warn you when accessing resources on those domains

 ## Build Docker image

-Execute script run_build.sh to create the Docker image that you will use to build the infrastructure:
+Create the Docker image that you will use to build the infrastructure:

     ./docker_build.sh

-The image contain all the tools you need to manage the infrastructure, including AWS CLI, Terraform, Packer, and others.
+The image contains the tools you need to manage the infrastructure, including AWS CLI, Terraform, Packer, and others.

 ## Configure S3 buckets

-Two S3 buckets are required for creating the infrstructure.

-The first bucker is required for storing secrets and certificates.
+Two S3 buckets are required for creating the infrastructure.
+The first bucket is required for storing secrets and certificates.
 The second bucket is required for storing Terraform's remote state.
 Since the buckets contains sensible data, the access must be restricted.

     Consider enabling KMS encryption on the bucket to increase security